-Talk about the causes you care about.
-Support those causes.
 Giving isn't something you do when you have a lot of money.
-Giving is something you do now because it's important.
+Giving is something to consider doing now because it's important.
 You don't need to give a lot, but it's important to think about your values.

 What do you care about?
 What do you support?
-How can you teach your teenager to be more thoughtful, caring, and giving?
+How can you become more thoughtful, caring, and giving?
+(Note: Skip the next activity if you discovered during the discussion that most of your participants have little experience with giving.)